pasciaks/JPACRUDProject/README.md

 #### Description

-- This is a full stack Spring Boot Project that implements the ability to Create, Read, Update and Delete records stored in a MySQL Database.
+- This is a full stack Spring Boot Project that implements the ability to Create, Read, Update and Delete records stored in a single table of a MySQL Database.

 #### Technologies Used